frank-mck/CV/README.md

 **Self-employed** - Professional poker player (Live and Online) Jan 2011 - Apr 2021

 Poker was a huge passion of mine and it taught me many skills that I can apply to my new career as a software developer.
-Strict bankroll management.

-Here I'll explain some of the things I did day to day as a poker player.

-I had a strict daily tournament schedule to keep myself disciplined to play the right games and proactively managed my own time and bankroll.

-I consistently adapted to the ever-changing nature of poker to stay ahead of the game by adjusting my strategy when needed.
-This meant studying my own game to plug leaks and work on the mental side of the game to ensure I was sharp when it came to playing tournaments.
+- Dedication.
+- Analytical skills and logical reasoning.
+- Discipline
+- Being self-driven
+- Resilience
+- Problem-Solving
+- Concentration over long periods.
+- Adaptability.
+- Ability to learn from mistakes.

-I won many online and live tournaments, most notably my first major online poker tournament win in 2014, in a MINIFTOPS Poker Series event.
+I won many online and live tournaments n my career, most notably my first major online poker tournament win in 2014, in a MINIFTOPS Poker Series event.

-Skills used: Discipline, Analytical, Problem-Solving, Adaptable, Management, Psychology, and Resilience.

 ## Skills